bitcoin-api/bitcoin-api/README.md

 Bitcoin-Api is open to suggestions for good ways to help the environment using the bitcoin collected from EnviroWithdraws.
-Leave a note in an a Github Issue, or email us at support@bitcoin-api.io
+Leave a note in a Github Issue, or email us at support@bitcoin-api.io
 ☮️✌🏿✌🏾✌🏽✌🏼✌🏻🕊